KavinduBandara/-Currency-Exchanger/README.md

-🔴 Currency Exchanger CLI 🔴
+🔴 Currency Exchanger CLI
 A simple Python command-line tool that converts currencies in real-time using the Frankfurter API.

-✅ Features
+📌 Features
-Convert any base currency to a target currency.
+Convert any base currency to a target currency

-Real-time exchange rates from Frankfurter API.
+Real-time exchange rates from Frankfurter API

 Input validation for:

-Base currency
+✅ Base currency

-Target currency
+✅ Target currency

-Amount
+✅ Amount

-Option to repeat conversions without restarting the program.
+Option to repeat conversions without restarting the program

 🛠 Requirements
 Python 3.x